FIAP-SA-Hermes-Foods/fiap-hf-src/docs/project_structure.md

 ```
-├── internal
-│   ├── adapters
-│   │   ├── driver
+├── src
-│   │   │   └── repository
-│   │   │       ├── client
-│   │   │       ├── order
-│   │   │       ├── order_product
+│   ├── base
-│   │   │       ├── product
+│   │   ├── dto
-│   │   │       └── voucher
-│   │   │
-│   │   └── driven
-│   │       └── http
-│   │           └── api-mercadoPago
+│   │   └── interfaces
 │   │
 │   ├── core
-│   │   ├── application
 │   │   ├── entity
-│   │   │   └── common
+│   │   │
-│   │   ├── service
 │   │   └── useCase
+│   │       ├── application
+│   │       ├── client
+│   │       ├── order
+│   │       ├── order_product
+│   │       ├── product
+│   │       └── voucher
+│   │
+│   ├── external
+│   │   ├── cmd
+│   │   │   └── server
+│   │   │
 │   │   ├── db
+│   │   │   └── postgres
+│   │   │
+│   │   └── logger
+│   │
+│   └── operation
+│       ├── controller
+│       │   └── web
+│       │
+│       ├── gateway
 │       │   ├── http
+│       │   │   └── api-mercadoPago
+│       │   │
 │       │   └── repository
+│       │       ├── client
+│       │       ├── order
+│       │       ├── order_product
+│       │       ├── product
+│       │       └── voucher
 │       │
-│   └── handler
+│       └── presenter
+│           ├── common
-│       └── web
+│           └── strings
 ```
-**internal** - This folder is responsible to have all resources about the server, like: external connections, business logic, entity management, etc...
+- **src** - This folder is responsible to have all resources about the server, like: external connections, business logic, entity management, etc...
-- **adapter** - This folder is responsible for interfaces and structures that define the desired interface about external connections related to persistence like: SQL, NoSQL, Cache, etc...;
+    - **base** - This folder is responsible to contains every shared data, like interfaces and dtos;
-    - **driver** - This folder is related to out Database;
-        - **repository** - This folder is related to interfaces definition, logic related to data persistence and concrete implementations;
+        - **dto** - This folder is related to data transfer object, this way is possible to communicate among layers using them without need to apply some rules to entities;
-    - **driven** - This folder is responsible for interfaces and structures that define the desired interface about external connections not related to persistence like: HTTP, RPC, Message Broker;
-        - **http** - This folder is related to payment API;
+        - **interfaces** - This folder is related to contracts, where have the all connections that could be used by adapters or application;

     - **core** - This folder is used to store the project's core or foundational code, which may include essential functionality;
+        - **useCase** - This folder is related to services, where have the all business logic;
             - **application** - This folder is related to the aplication, where have business logic that all layers communicate.
-Example: (application -> service -> adapters -> driven -> http -> api-mercadoPago -> adapters -> repository);
+Example: (application -> useCase -> gateways -> http -> api-mercadoPago -> gateways -> repository);
+            - **client** - This folder is related to the business logic in client layer;
+            - **order** - This folder is related to the business logic in order layer;
+            - **order_product** - This folder is related to the business logic in order_product layer;
+            - **product** - This folder is related to the business logic in product layer;
+            - **voucher** - This folder is related to the business logic in voucher layer;
         - **entity** - This folder is related to store domain entity definitions;

+    - **external** - This layer is responsible for external resources;
+        - **cmd** - This folder is responsible for executables.
-        - **common** - This folder is related to store definitions of structures that could be used by entities;
+            - **server** - This folder is related to Mercado Pago Mock and Hermes Foods API;
+        - **db**
-    - **service** - This folder is related to services, where have the all business logic about one entity.
-Example: OrderService;
+            - **postgres** - This folder is related to postgresql database implementation;
-    - **useCase** - This folder is related to contracts, where have the all connections that could be used by adapters or application;
+        - **logger** - This folder is related to logger implementation;

+    - **operation** - This layer is responsible for
-- **handler** - This folder is related to handle user requests like: http1/2, RabbitMq, RPC, etc..;
+        - **controller** - This folder is related to handle user requests like: http1/2, RabbitMq, RPC, etc..;
             - **web** - This folder is related to handle user http requests.
+        - **gateway** - This folder is responsible for interfaces and structures that define the desired interface about external connections: SQL, HTTP, RPC, Cache, etc...;
+            - **repository** - This folder is related to interfaces definition, logic related to data persistence and concrete implementations;
+            - **http** - This folder is related to interfaces definition, logic related to data http implementations;
+        - **presenter** - This folder is responsible for bring helper functions or types that could be used in entities or transformation data;
+            - **strings** - This folder is related to helper stringfy functions;
+            - **common** - This folder is related to store custom types to help entities and have some useful helper methods;
 ---
 <br>

 ```
-├── pkg
-│   ├── logger
-│   ├── migration
+├── migration
-│   └── postgres
 ```
-**pkg** - This folder is responsible for all external resources that our application communicates with.
-- **logger** - This folder is related to logger implementation;
-- **migration** - This folder is related to migration implementation;
+**migration** - This folder is related to migration implementation;
-- **postgres** - This folder is related to postgresql database implementation;